yuanzhibang-tool/TTQM-Docs/en/question/build-in-module.md

-!> All built-in libraries can be used in all scripts, including pre-scripts, chart configuration scripts, chart scripts, user scripts
+!> All built-in modules can be used in all scripts, including `Pre-Publish Script`, `Chart Option Script`, `Chart Script`, `User Script`

-> TTQM has some built-in libraries, such as network requests, etc. The specific supported libraries are listed below.
-Of course, you can also install the extended library yourself.
-For details, please refer to [FAQ?> How to add script-dependent libraries?](en/question/ how-to-add-support-modules.md)
+> TTQM has some built-in modules, such as network requests, etc. The build-in modules are listed below.
+Of course, you can also install the third-party modules yourself.
+For details, please refer to [FAQ?> How to add script third-party modules?](en/question/how-to-add-support-modules.md)

 ---

 ### 1. Network request library `axios` :id=1

-**Usage example, for more usage, please refer to [axios](https://www.npmjs.com/package/axios)**
+> Usage demo, for more usage, please refer to [axios](https://www.npmjs.com/package/axios)

 ```javascript
 const axios = require('axios');